 IG gives you an extensive range of platform choices to choose from.
 We, however, don’t find these platforms interesting enough to choose over the MetaTrader options available with IC Markets.
 If you choose MetaTrader with IC Markets, you can access the platform on your phone, tablet or the web.
 MetaTrader 4 is a great option as many brokers offer this platform however we are recommending MetaTrader 5.
 While not as many brokers offer this as MetaTrader 4, it is still relatively common and offers all the MT4 features and more.

 This broker offers a solid collection of different asset classes for trade.
 While IG offers a far more extensive range of trading options, IC Markets off most of the standard CFDs most people will look to trade with.

 These CFDs include 17 different indices, 19 different commodities plus spot and futures CFDs, 120+ stocks from the ASX, Nasdaq and NYSE (provided you are using MT5).
 6 different Bonds, 4 Global futures and 10 of the most popular cryptocurrencies including Bitcoin, Ripple, Dash, Ethereum and BitCoin Cash.

-If your looking for a broker that offers an all-in-one CFDs trading portfolio then IG might be the right broker for you.
+If you’re looking for a broker that offers an all-in-one CFDs trading portfolio, then IG might be the right broker for you.
 IG range of derivatives covers just about any assets you might want to consider for trading.
-Trading options include over 8,500 shares from the Australian and international stock markets, over 31 global indices, 26 different commodities and all the major Cryptocurrencies.
+Trading options include over 8,500 shares from the Australian and international stock markets, over 31 global indices, 26 different commodities and all the major cryptocurrencies.

 IG also offer other assets not commonly on offer with other brokers, these include options, interest rates, bonds, exchange-traded products (ETP), exchange-traded funds (ETF) and initial public offerings (IPOs).